 Kinda = Kind of (e.g. “It’s kinda cold in the air conditioning.”)

 Outta = Out of (e.g. “You’re in danger, you gotta get outta here!”)

 Americans and other native English speakers use these words in spoken English to allow the words to flow more easily, however this is not prescribed English grammar, therefore not technically correct.

-If you are learning English to fit in with natives, particularly Americans, then feel free to use them in spoken conversation, but whatever you do, do not use them in writing.
+If you are learning English to fit in with natives, particularly from the US, then feel free to use them in spoken conversation, but do not use them in writing, particularly in academic writing.